bstaber/rustineers/book/src/kernel_ridge_regression/hparams_tuning.md

 1. The `RBFKernel` struct to instantiate kernels with varying lengthscales.
 2. The `KRRModel::fit` method to train each model.
 3. The `loo_cv_error` function to evaluate them.

-This approach is computationally efficient and ensures a fair comparison among different kernel parameters.

 ## Unit test